NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/adding-model.md

    dotnet ef database update
    ````

+> [!NOTE]
-Note: If IIS-Express is running, you'll get the error *CS2012: Cannot open 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' for writing -- 'The process cannot access the file 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' because it is being used by another process.'*
+> If IIS-Express is running, you'll get the error *CS2012: Cannot open 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' for writing -- 'The process cannot access the file 'MvcMovie/bin/Debug/netcoreapp1.0/MvcMovie.dll' because it is being used by another process.'*

   ## dotnet ef commands